erithion/tiril/README.md

 </details>

-And finally how you would import the whole set you have just exported to Memrise in a single shot.
+And finally is how you would import the whole set to Memrise at one stroke.
 <details>
  <summary>Import on Memrise</summary>